-There are different types of cast iron as white cast iron, grey cast iron, malleable cast iron, nodular cast iron and high alloy cast iron based on their micro structural features and composition.
-Cast iron has a high compressive strength, high hardness and a high wear resistance.
-A fracture surface of cast iron reveals a crystalline structure.
-Cast iron can be further differentiated with wrought iron by its crystallization, which is an aggregation of rhombohedral crystals.
+There are different types of cast iron as white cast iron, grey cast iron, malleable cast iron, nodular cast iron and high alloy cast iron depending on their microstructural features and composition.
+Cast iron has high compressive strength, high hardness and high wear resistance.
+A fracture surface of this material reveals a crystalline structure.
+We can further differentiate this material with wrought iron by its crystallization, which is an aggregation of rhombohedral crystals.
 Unlike wrought iron, Cast iron is somewhat brittle due to its high carbon content.

-What is the difference between Cast Iron and Wrought Iron?
+What is the Difference Between Cast Iron and Wrought Iron?